Use Piano Hinges to Hang a Door

 Below you will learn how to use piano hinges to hang a door and the step-by-step directions for using the hinge itself.
 A piano hinge is a versatile piece of hardware that's used for hanging small cupboard doors or large doors that hang or attach to your wall.

 The rounded section of the hinge will go between the wall and the door on the outside.
 You will be mounting it on the inside edge of both the door and the door frame.
 It is helpful to buy a door that already has a recess for the hinge to fit into.
 The same goes for the door frame.
 It will need to fit flush with the edge of the door and the edge of the frame.
-This can be cut out if necessary.
+This can be cut out if you feel it's necessary.

-Step 2 –Drill Guide Holes
+Drill Guide Holes

-Step 3 – Insert Screws into Hinge
+Insert Screws into Hinge

 Begin with your top guide hole and, laying the hinge back in place, insert the screw and tighten loosely.
 Use light pressure on a drill with a screwdriver bit or use a handheld screwdriver.
 Do the same to the bottom hole.
 Using your screwdriver head on the drill, screw all the remaining screws into the holes in the hinge.
 One side of the hinge should fold over top of the hinge piece you just installed, with the rounded end out.